ZhuangLab/storm-analysis/fista/README.txt

 fista_3d.py - A pure Python implementation of FISTA for deconvolving images in 3D (and 2D).

-fista_decon.py - This is a work in progress, ignore for now.

 fista_decon_utilities.c
 fista_decon_utilities_c.py - These are some utility functions for processing the FISTA deconvolved images.